- Home

 Organic waste in municipal solid waste generally includes the following.

-- Food-soiled paper is the uncoated paper that is soiled by food waste such as napkins, paper towels, paper cups, fast food wrappers and take out boxes, egg cartons, used pizza boxes, wax-coated cardboard, and other paper and compostable food packaging.
+- Food-soiled paper is the uncoated paper that is soiled by food waste such as napkins, paper towels, paper cups, fast food wrappers, take-out boxes, egg cartons, used pizza boxes, wax-coated cardboard, and other paper and compostable food packaging.

 - Yard trimmings include grass clippings, leaves, flowers, hedge clippings, and weeds.
 Non-hazardous wood waste includes tree branches, tree trunks, and untreated lumber.